fuadgs/Probability-Theory-and-Mathematical-Statistics-ICY0006/lottery_probability.md

-Powerball lottery probability
-Powerball is an American lottery game.
+Probability of winning of Mega Millions https://www.megamillions.com/ Mega Millions is an American  multi-jurisdictional lottery game.

 The Powerball jackpot grows until it is won.
 Players select five numbers from 1 to 69 and one Powerball number from 1 to 26.
 Players can multiply non-jackpot prizes by 2, 3, 4, 5 or 10 times with the Powerplay option for an additional $1 per play.